solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 Argument: Number of lamports to rebate (u64) can be u64::MAX to rebate all the fees.

-The authority or the owner could be easily deduced from the `AccountMeta`.
+The the owner could be easily deduced from the `AccountMeta`.
 In case of PDA's usually account and owner are the same (if it was not changed), then `invoke_signed` can be used to issue a rebate.
 In case of multiple rebate instructions, only the maximum rebate will one will be issued.